PTC-Coder/RP2040_Recorder/README.md

 ![Breadboard Power](https://github.com/PTC-Coder/RP2040_Recorder/blob/main/Documents/Wireup_board_power.png?raw=true)

 ## LED and Push Button Circuit
 1. Plug the LED into the breadboard.
 LED has a polarity and the one we are using is called a TO package.
 Note that the longer leg is a (+) positive terminal and the shorter leg is the (-) negative terminal.
-Some LEDs might have the leads clipped to equal lenght, but you can still determine the polarity by looking at the LED from the top view.
+Some LEDs might have the leads clipped to equal length, but you can still determine the polarity by looking at the LED from the top view.
 The flat cut side is the (-) negative terminal.

 ![LED Details](https://github.com/PTC-Coder/RP2040_Recorder/blob/main/Documents/LED_details.png?raw=true)